jitsi/jibri/README.md

 Jibri requires some settings to be enabled within a Jitsi Meet configuration.
 These changes include virtualhosts and accounts in Prosody, settings for the jitsi meet web (within config.js) as well as `jicofo sip-communicator.properties`.

+NB: Port 5222 has to be opened on the Jitst Meet server to allow inbound connections

 ## Prosody

 Create the internal MUC component entry.
 This is required so that the jibri clients can be discovered by Jicofo in a MUC that's not externally accessible by jitsi meet users.
 Add the following in `/etc/prosody/prosody.cfg.lua`: